-If the following resonates with you then coaching could be right for you.
+If the following resonates, then coaching could be right for you.

-Most coaches offer a free discovery or clarity session.
-This is a great way for both the Coach and the Coachee to see if they're a good fit for each other.
+Most coaches offer a free discovery or clarity session, providing the opportunity for both Coach and Coachee to see if they're a good fit.

 My advice would be to try out some of these sessions and find a Coach you have a rapport with and who will offer you the right level of challenge.

-As someone who runs a lot of these sessions, it's just as important to me to feel like the coachee is someone I can make a positive contribution too.
+As someone who runs a lot of these sessions, it's just as important to me to feel like the coachee is someone I can make a positive contribution to.

-In essence, it really is a partnership you are setting up, so it has to be right before you jump in on both sides.
+In essence, it is a partnership you are establishing, so it has to be right before you jump in on both sides.